heyzameer/Brototype-MERN/React/Episode 02 - Igniting Our App/Theory/Episode 02 - Theory.md

 ```
 npm init

+`npm init` is a command that initializes a new Node.js project by creating a `package.json` file, which stores project info and dependencies.
 ```

 `npm init -y` can be used to skip the setup step, `npm` takes care of it and creates the `package.json` json file automatically , but without configurations.